-- 1. Stakeholders should work in partnership to support the purposes of conserving and enhancing the natural beauty of the Cotswolds National Landscape and increasing the understanding and enjoyment of its special qualities.
-Stakeholders should also cooperate in fostering the economic and social well-being of communities in and around the National Landscape. - 2.
-Communities and businesses within and around the Cotswolds National Landscape should be encouraged to value and celebrate being part of a nationally recognised landscape and to contribute to the purpose of National Landscape (AONB) designation. - 3.
-All relevant stakeholders should work together to ensure the successful implementation of the Landscapes Review proposals that Government identified as priority in its response to the review.
+- CC4.1.
+Stakeholders should work in partnership to support the purposes of conserving and enhancing the natural beauty of the Cotswolds National Landscape (CNL) and increasing the understanding and enjoyment of its special qualities.
+Stakeholders should also cooperate in fostering the economic and social wellbeing of communities in and around the National Landscape. - CC4.2.
+Communities and businesses within and around the CNL should be encouraged to value and celebrate being part of a nationally recognised landscape and to contribute to the purpose of national landscape designation.